precice/precice.github.io/pages/docs/docs-meta/migration-overview.md

 ---
-title: Welcome to the migration guide
+title: Documentation of the documentation
 keywords: pages, authoring, exclusion, frontmatter
 summary: "This page is an introduction to the development of the preCICE documentation, based on a jekyll theme called documentation-theme-jekyll.
 You will learn how to run jekyll locally, about the sidebar structure, how to name and where to save documentation pages and what a minimal frontmatter looks like."
-permalink: migration-overview.html
+permalink: docs-meta-overview.html
 ---

 ## About the theme